Psychotropic medicines in people with learning disabilities who show symptoms of distress*

 - Most of the prescribing in this area is ‘off label’ ( #jargonbuster – that’s medicines prescribed for something that isn’t listed as an ‘indication’ for that medicine ).

-- This prescribing can include multiple psychotropic medicines, often medicines in the same class and without relevant indications.
-There is no evidence base for this type of prescribing.
+- This prescribing can include multiple anti-psychotic medicines, often medicines in the same class.
+There is a limited evidence base for this type of prescribing.

 - Psychotropic medicines in people with learning disabilities who show symptoms of distress* are not always prescribed by a specialist in this area.